 Prior to teaching in New Zealand, Grace worked in the communications field in Singapore in organisations such as the Singapore Economic Development Board, Meta HR and Communication and Enterprise IG.
-Her work allowed her to interact with over 100 companies in Singapore which ignited her interest in researching organisations.
+Her work allowed her to interact with over 100 companies in Singapore which ignited her interest in studying organisations.

 RESEARCH & PUBLICATIONS